 Brickvention occurs annually around the third weekend in January.

-For those displaying, set-up will commence at about noon on Wednesday, January 11 and will continue on Thursday, January 12.
+For those displaying, set-up will commence at 8am, January 17.

 Location: 2-9 Finlay Place, Carlton.

 Location: 225 Drummond Street, Carlton.